What is a career fair (sometimes also called a job & internship fair) and what should I expect?

 A Career Fair hosted in the MGH Commons may look like:

 A Career Fair hosted in the HUB Ballrooms may look like:

 How do I know which employers will be there, and where they’ll be physically located in the event space?

 Each career fair has a map created in advance, highlighting the employers in attendance and their physical location in the venue.
-An example of a past career fair map can be found by clicking here.

 Many career fairs also utilize an app or web-based tool like Handshake to share information on attending employers, which allows you to view information about their companies and hiring needs before you arrive at the fair.
 Depending on which representative from a company is at a particular fair, they may or may not be representing or able to speak to all job or internship opportunities at their company.